+aparty aparty aparty aparty aparty aparty aparty aparty aparty.
+A
-• If a new friendly stack enters the area, regardless of the connection used, its Axis of Retreat will be that of the friendly stack already present.

-• If a new enemy stack enters the contested area, an Axis of Retreat marker is not placed.
-Thus, there can be only 1 Axis of Retreat per area.

-• If a new enemy stack enters the area through the Axis of Retreat connection, the friendly stack already present in the area suffers 2 fatigue points, to be evenly distributed, and the Axis of Retreat marker is removed.

-If an area is no longer contested the Axis of Retreat marker is removed.
+- If a new friendly stack enters the area, regardless of the connection used, its Axis of Retreat will be that of the friendly stack already present. - If a new enemy stack enters the contested area, an Axis of Retreat marker is not placed.
+Thus, there can be only 1 Axis of Retreat per area. - If a new enemy stack enters the area through the Axis of Retreat connection, the friendly stack already present in the area suffers 2 fatigue points, to be evenly distributed.
+This loss of fatigue can only occur once per turn. - If an area is no longer contested the Axis of Retreat marker is removed.